fredcheng02/fredcheng02.github.io/index.md

 ---
 layout: homepage
 ---
-## Graduate Education
+## Education
 Ph.D. in Mathematics at the University of Washington *(September 2024 – present)*

-## Undergraduate Education
-B.A.
-(Distinction) in Mathematics (with High Honors) and Statistics

-at the University of California, Berkeley *(August 2022 – May 2024)*
+B.A. in Mathematics and Statistics at the University of California, Berkeley *(August 2022 – May 2024)*

----
-Studied Mathematics

-at the University of California, Davis *(September 2020 – June 2022)*
+Studied Mathematics at the University of California, Davis *(September 2020 – June 2022)*

 ## Awards & Scholarships
 2022 Robert Lewis Wasser Memorial Scholarship